Classification of minimal ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Lie (super)algebras and some applications: Conclusions

 \section{Conclusions}

 We presented the classification of the minimal ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Lie algebras and superalgebras with no empty graded sector.
 We pointed out that, besides the one-dimensional ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Poincar\'e superalgebra already discussed in the literature, other graded (super)algebras act as symmetries of dynamical systems.
 We analyzed a few cases, postponing a systematic investigation to future works.
 Among the constructions that we discussed we mention the derivation (see subsection ${\bf 4.4}$) of the graded superspace and covariant derivatives of the $A8_{y=0,z=0}$ algebra, by solving a Riccati equation and producing a generating function for a class of Dynkin coefficients of the Baker-Campbell-Hausdorff expansion.
-The construction of graded invariant worldline sigma models was discussed in Section ${\bf 5}$ and two such models, for the graded algebra $A1_{\epsilon=1}$ and the graded superalgebra $S7_{\epsilon=1}$, were given.
-A new quantum model $S7_{\epsilon=1}$ has been presented in formula (\ref{quantums7}).
-The complementary results discussed in Section {\bf 3} and shown in Appendix {\bf C} are presented in order to facilitate the model-building of ${\mathbb Z}_2\times {\mathbb Z}_2$-graded invariant theories.
+The construction of graded invariant worldline sigma models was discussed in Section ${\bf 5}$ and two such models, for the graded algebra $A1_{\epsilon=1}$ and the graded superalgebra $S7_{\epsilon=1}$, were given. {{Their quantum versions have also been presented.
+It is rewarding that the $S7_{\epsilon=1}$-invariance produces, as special case, the quantum Hamiltonian of a two-dimensional particle in external electromagnetic field and in the Landau gauge; this type of Hamiltonians enter the description of the quantum Hall effect.}} The complementary results discussed in Section {\bf 3} and shown in Appendix {\bf C} are presented in order to facilitate the model-building of ${\mathbb Z}_2\times {\mathbb Z}_2$-graded invariant theories.
 We mention that ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Lie algebras so far have not been considered as symmetries of dynamical systems, since ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Lie superalgebras were more naturally investigated as extensions of ordinary supersymmetry.
 This should not be the case.
 As a byproduct of the results in this work we point out that, while ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Lie superalgebras produce models containing ordinary bosons, exotic bosons and two types of fermions which mutually commute, see\cite{aktclass}, similarly ${\mathbb Z}_2\times{\mathbb Z}_2$-graded Lie algebras induce models which contain ordinary bosons and three types of exotic bosons which mutually anticommute.
 Ordinary and exotic bosons satisfy the graded abelian algebra $A7$, whose (anti)commutators are given in (\ref{a7anticomm}).
 The same (anti)commutators are also satisfied, at equal-time, for the fields of worldline sigma models invariant under a graded algebra (see, e.g., the (\ref{a1sigma}) Lagrangian whose action is invariant under the $A1_{\epsilon=1}$ algebra).
 We can refer, for short, to a model based on a ${\mathbb Z}_2\times{\mathbb Z}_2$-graded superalgebra as a {\textit{${\mathbb Z}_2\times{\mathbb Z}_2$-graded parafermionic theory}}, while a model based on a $ {\mathbb Z}_2\times{\mathbb Z}_2$-graded algebra can be referred to as a {\textit{${\mathbb Z}_2\times{\mathbb Z}_2$-graded parabosonic theory}}.
-It was proved in \cite{top1} that ${\mathbb Z}_2\times{\mathbb Z}_2$-graded parafermionic multiparticle Hamiltonians lead to new testable predictions which do not have a counterpart in ordinary bosons/fermions theories.
-An investigation of the testable consequences of ${\mathbb Z}_2\times{\mathbb Z}_2$-graded parabosonic theories here outlined is currently under way.
-The outcome of this analysis will be presented in a forthcoming paper.
+It was proved in \cite{top1} that ${\mathbb Z}_2\times{\mathbb Z}_2$-graded parafermionic multiparticle Hamiltonians lead to new testable predictions which do not have a counterpart in ordinary bosons/fermions theories. {{After the first version of this paper a new work \cite{top2} derived the testable consequences of ${\mathbb Z}_2\times{\mathbb Z}_2$-graded parabosons.}}

 ~

 {A.\arabic{equation}}